abhayv2/Crypto-risk-monitor-databricks/README.md

 # Crypto Streaming Risk Monitor (Databricks Free Edition)

-Live, governed lakehouse pipeline that ingests crypto market data, curates it into Delta Bronze / Silver / Gold using Databricks Lakehouse patterns and DLT, trains an Isolation Forest with MLflow (optionally registered to Unity Catalog Models), performs idempotent batch inference (Delta MERGE), and surfaces results in Databricks SQL dashboards.
+Live, governed lakehouse pipeline that ingests crypto market data, curates it into Delta Bronze / Silver / Gold using Databricks Lakehouse patterns and DLT, trains an Isolation Forest with MLflow and registers it to Unity Catalog Models, performs idempotent batch inference (Delta MERGE), and surfaces results in Databricks SQL dashboards.

 This repository is a compact, reproducible example intended to showcase practical streaming data engineering and lightweight ML on Databricks Free Edition.